Search

 • They have minimal noise levels.

-• There’s no need to mechanically separate product from the conveying stream.
+• There’s no need to mechanically separate the product from the conveying stream.
 Gravity works just fine!

 • The gentle conveying action minimizes product degradation.